rowanthorpe/build-jack-fox/README.md

 TODO
 ----

-* "uninstall build-deps-package" step at end (opt-in)
+* add "uninstall firefox-build-deps" step at end (opt-in)
 * documentation
 * use `die()` in more places instead of just letting `set -e` handle errors silently.
 * add optional/configurable step to the install-phase, to mark the installed packages